-latest planet(s) updated or added: 16 September 2024
+latest planet(s) updated or added: 23 September 2024

 While planet one, the roots of war, covers a number of topics, many other planets explore a single tool to end all wars.
 In some cases a planet picks up a topic from planet one and digs deeper into those roots of war.

 Most of the additional testimonies will have between one to twelve pages, though a few planets already signalled that they might want to extent their stories.
-By now there is a overview list at the end of this page.
+By now there is an overview list at the end of this page.

-Co-writers, advisors, illustrators and other collaborators are welcome, or you can pick a planet and write its testimony yourself – provided you agree to a few tiny conditions /:-) In all cases, please, get in touch: contact@the-end-of-all-wars.net
+Co-writers, advisors, illustrators and other collaborators are welcome, or you can pick a planet and write its testimony yourself – provided you agree to a few conditions /:-) In all cases, please, get in touch: contact@the-end-of-all-wars.net

 You might also like to take a look at these two pages: Visions for this project & Make it happen stories.